-You can see for yourself below just how much value Zog Energy tariffs offer, but it’s clear that its current crop of customers are delighted with how little they’re paying.
+You can see for yourself below just how much value Zog Energy tariffs offer, but it’s clear that the current crop of customers is delighted with how little they’re paying.
 In fact, there doesn’t seem to be much of a downside on show among Zog Energy reviews online - the small percentage of critical reviews are often minor complaints from customers disgruntled over exit fees or the time it takes to get credit refunded.

 Overall, it seems that Zog Energy does a great job of keeping its customers happy and we have faith that new customers can enter into a contract with them confident that they won’t be messed around.

 Another obvious question you’ll want the answer to as you consider becoming a customer is - how much do Zog Energy tariffs cost?

 There’s a difference of over a hundred pounds between the cheapest and most expensive Zog Energy tariffs.
 The cheapest, its Zog Mercury 12-month fixed contract, is certainly worth considering.

 Price is a big consideration, but for convenience’s sake we would also say that it’s worth considering whether a dual fuel tariff would be better for you.
 This would essentially eliminate the hassle of an extra bill from your life, and it could also save you money - see our guide on the cheapest energy tariffs to find out how much you could save.

 For more information about Zog Energy tariffs and to sign up online, go to the Zog website or give one of our energy experts a call to see if they can find you a dual-fuel deal and save you even more.